Refresh Your Team Foundation Client

 Work item type definitions are added, removed, renamed or updated.

-Area or iteration paths are added, removed, renamed or updated.
+Area or Iteration path nodes are added, removed, renamed or updated.

 Users are added to or removed from security groups or permissions are updated.

-A team member adds a new shared query, document, or report.
+A team member adds a new team query, document, or report.

-A team member changes the organization or names of shared queries or team favorites.
+A team member changes the organization or names of team queries.

-Pages in Team Explorer do not update automatically when changes occur in Team Foundation Server.
-You should update pages periodically to avoid potential errors.
-For example, if you are about to move or delete files from the Documents page, you should refresh the Documents node to be sure that the node is up to date.
-Otherwise you could attempt to delete or move a file that has already been deleted, which would return an error message.
+Nodes in Team Explorer do not update automatically when changes occur in Team Foundation Server.
+You should update nodes periodically to avoid potential errors.
+For example, if you are about to move or delete files in the Documents node, you should refresh the Documents node to be sure that the node is up to date.
+Otherwise you could attempt to delete or move a file that has already been deleted. which would return an error message.

 Team Explorer supports three levels of refresh.
-You can refresh an individual page, an individual team project, or the set of teams defined for the team project you are connected to.
+You can refresh an individual plug-in node, an individual team project, or all team projects in Team Explorer.